“There are only two or three human stories, and they go on repeating themselves as fiercely as if they had never happened before.”

 – Willa Cather

-Thomas Brown, whose 1774 land grant covered much of present-day Appling, may have been the future Columbia County's most notorious British Loyalist during the Revolutionary War, but he was far from alone.
-Historians believe one in four colonists remained loyal to the Crown throughout the war, but in this part of Georgia that ratio was one in three.
+• Thomas Brown, whose 1774 land grant covered much of present-day Appling, may have been the future Columbia County’s most notorious British Loyalist during the Revolutionary War, but he was far from alone.
+Historians think one in four colonists remained loyal to the crown throughout the war, but in this part of Georgia, that ratio was one in three.

-As the youngest colony, Georgia's ties to the mother country were stronger than those of the other 12.
-More of her settlers were recent arrivals from England and fewer had put down firm roots in the new world.
-But those who most opposed severing ties with the Crown had a more practical reason for their loyalty: The Indian threat was still very real here, and they felt they needed the British to protect them from harm.
+As the youngest colony, Georgia’s ties to the mother country were stronger than those of the other 12.
+More of her settlers were new arrivals from England and fewer had put down firm roots in the new world.
+But those who most opposed severing ties with the crown had a more practical reason for their loyalty: The Indian threat was still very real here, and they felt they needed the British to protect them.

-Reminiscent of the feud over the county seat, two of the county's four courthouses, the 1792 building in Cobbham and the new structure on Ronald Reagan Drive, were both controversial because their locations were not centrally located.
-(The Appling location, site of buildings two and three, met with nearly unanimous approval.)
+• Reminiscent of the feud over the original county seat, two of the county’s four courthouses, the 1792 building in Cobbham and the current structure on Ronald Reagan Drive, were both controversial because they were not centrally located.
+(The Appling location met with nearly unanimous approval.)

-And does anyone remember the potpourri of protests against the Savannah Rapids Park and Pavilion a dozen years ago?
-From the loss of trees and the endangered relict trillium flower, to possible Indian graves beneath the bluff and the perennial "non-central location," critics beat a steady path to the site for months before the project was approved and work could begin.
+• And does anyone remember the potpourri of protests against the Savannah Rapids Park and Pavilion 20 years ago?
+From the loss of trees and the endangered relict trillium flower, to possible Indian graves beneath the bluff and the perennial “noncentral location,” critics beat a steady path to the site for months before the project was approved and work on its construction could begin.

 So, current county leaders and citizens alike, take heart.
 Good decisions usually win out in the end, not because one side is necessarily more powerful or wise than the other, but because any decision is made stronger with input from an informed, concerned and vocal public.